shadowvzs/hapi-mongo/README.md

 * create entry point or launch manually the nodeJS app (ex. manually)
     * cd /home/project
-    * nodemon or node index
+    * node index
+    * (optional: you can use nodemon for run hapi server, if you are in project folder, type "nodemon")

 ## How it work: